sasmaq/files_watermark/doc/tasks.md

   survive the round-trip and nothing assumes A4
   - the reader must use the **same unit as the output document**, or every page is rebuilt at 1/2.835 of its size.
 Caught by a test, not by inspection
-- [x] Margins, header, footer and auto-page-break all zeroed before the image is placed, or TCPDF insets it and spills each source page onto two
+- [x] Under TCPDF, margins, header, footer and auto-page-break all had to be zeroed before the image was placed, or it was inset and each source page spilled onto two. tc-lib-pdf has no such implicit page furniture, so the placement is simply explicit — but the failure is worth remembering if the writer ever changes again
 - [x] Streams page by page: one bitmap in memory and on disk at a time, deleted before the next is rendered
 - [x] Capped at 200 pages / 256 MiB, mirroring `ZipInterceptorPlugin`'s ceilings